WHAT WE ARE DOING AT POD VOLUNTEER

 - Pack reusable: cutlery, ‘tupperware’ container, shopping bag, straw, coffee cup, water bottle

-- Switch off appliances at home before you go
+- Switch off appliances and turn down heating at home before you go

 ON THE JOURNEY